jsdf/react-native-refreshable-listview/README.md

 ### props

+- `loadData: func.isRequired`
-- `loadData: func.isRequired`: a function returning a promise or taking a callback, invoked upon pulldown. spinner will show until the promise resolves or the callback is called.
+  A function returning a promise or taking a callback, invoked upon pulldown. spinner will show until the promise resolves or the callback is called.
-- `refreshDescription: oneOfType([string, element])`: text/element to show alongside spinner.
+- `refreshDescription: oneOfType([string, element])`
+  Text/element to show alongside spinner.
 - `minDisplayTime: number`
 - `minBetweenTime: number`
 - `minPulldownDistance: number`